 The Kano Model classifies the elements of quality into the following five types.

-1. Must-be Quality: A quality element that is taken for granted when it is present (satisfied), but is perceived as unsatisfactory when it is not present (unsatisfied).
+1. Must-be Quality: A quality element that is taken for granted when it is present (satisfied) but is perceived as unsatisfactory when it is not present (unsatisfied).
 In the case of software development, for example, it is the quality that the software works properly as it should.
 However, if there is a defect in the desired functionality, it will cause dissatisfaction among users.

-4. Indifferent Quality: A quality element that does not affect customer satisfaction whether it is present or absent.
+4. Indifferent Quality: A quality element that does not affect customer satisfaction, whether present or absent.
 This includes, for example, cases where the application developer changes design specifications that are not important to the user.
-It is important to note that such service improvements in areas far from the customer's interest will not affect customer satisfaction and will ultimately be a waste of time and effort.
+It is important to note that such service improvements in areas far from the customer’s interest will not affect customer satisfaction and will ultimately be a waste of time and effort.

-5. Reverse Quality: A quality element that reduces satisfaction when present, but is better when absent.
-For example, let's consider a case where an advertisement that was not displayed before is now displayed on a video streaming service.
+5. Reverse Quality: A quality element that reduces satisfaction when present but is better when absent.
+For example, let’s consider a case where an advertisement not displayed before is now displayed on a video streaming service.
 Even if there is a benefit for the service provider to increase the revenue from the ads, there is also a risk that it may lead to a decrease in the evaluation of the service itself for some users who think that they would be happier without advertisements.

 The following chart is a graphical summary of the five quality elements of the Kano model.